 Novelists Natasha Soobramanien and Luke Williams led a series of interlinked events exploring the power and appeal of rewriting.
 From appropriation, to transcription, to translation; from the use of classic myths in contemporary storytelling to the phenomenon of fan fiction, Soobramanien and Williams considered the range of intertextual strategies available to writers willing to expand their conception of the term ‘original’.

-The first and second events, a talk and reading workshop on 18 January, considered these strategies in relation to the work of some key writers, including Helen DeWitt, Lydia Davis and Georges Perec.
+The first and second events, a talk and reading workshop, considered these strategies in relation to the work of some key writers, including Helen DeWitt, Lydia Davis and Georges Perec.

 The final session, a writing workshop held on 25 January, gave participants the opportunity to try out some of these approaches in a fun and friendly environment.